True Authority -- Lectionary Reflection for Epiphany 4B

 21 They went to Capernaum; and when the sabbath came, he entered the synagogue and taught.
 22 They were astounded at his teaching, for he taught them as one having authority, and not as the scribes.
 23 Just then there was in their synagogue a man with an unclean spirit, 24 and he cried out, “What have you to do with us, Jesus of Nazareth?
 Have you come to destroy us?
 I know who you are, the Holy One of God.”
 25 But Jesus rebuked him, saying, “Be silent, and come out of him!”
 26 And the unclean spirit, convulsing him and crying with a loud voice, came out of him.
 27 They were all amazed, and they kept on asking one another, “What is this?
 A new teaching—with authority!
 He[a] commands even the unclean spirits, and they obey him.”
 28 At once his fame began to spread throughout the surrounding region of Galilee.

 Fred Craddock titled one of his books on preaching As One Without Authority.
 It is a book that explores inductive preaching, a form of preaching that invites the hearer to enter into the story – both biblical and contemporary.
-The point of inductive preaching is not to offer a thesis, offer proofs, and then ask for a decision.
-Whatever authority that the preacher has is more indirect than direct.
-Inductive preaching has become popular in recent years in part because preachers have discovered that we no longer can expect our “audience” to simply accept what we have to say.
-We are ones without authority.
+In inductive preaching, the preacher doesn't offer a thesis, offer proofs, or ask for a decision.
+Whatever authority the preacher has is more indirect than direct.
+Inductive preaching has become popular in recent years in part because preachers have discovered that we can no longer expect our “audience” to simply accept what we have to say at face value.
+That is because we are ones without authority.

 Of course, preachers have always faced the problem of authority.
 That is why we like to quote others from Barth to Craddock.
 The scholastic method of doing theology that dominated the medieval western Catholic Church assumed this to be true.
 You lay out your proposition, then array the authorities pro and con, and formulate a conclusion based on those authorities.

-In this particular story Jesus goes down to Capernaum, on the Sea of Galilee, and since it’s the Sabbath he goes in with his disciples to share in the synagogue service.
+In this particular story, Jesus goes down to Capernaum, on the Sea of Galilee.
+Since it’s the Sabbath he goes in with his disciples to share in the synagogue service.
 It would appear that Jesus didn’t just sit down and listen to the local preacher.
 Instead, he seems to have gone right up to the pulpit and began teaching.
 How often did he do such a thing?
 Surely the synagogue leaders weren’t happy about this interloper coming in and pushing the normal preacher aside.
 I know, I’m reading some of this into the story, but Mark is so sparse with details it begs for some creative interaction.